-Following up on the information gathered from the loan contracts between borrowers from these countries and TNBs, this section presents some of the relevant publicly available information indicating the relative importance of United States and non-United States bank exposure in the public and private sectors of these countries.
-These data, like those referred to previously in respect of latin America, Mexico and Brazil (figures 2 to 4) consist of statistical information assembled from official sources, that is, the Bank for International Settlements, the World Bank and the United States Federal Reserve.
-These approximations are not perfect; 41/ nonetheless, they are of some utility for the purposes at hand, especially when interpreted in the context of the loan contract information already analysed.
+Follow up on the information gathered from the loan contracts between borrowers from these countries and TNBs, this section presents some of the relevant publicly available information indicating the relative importance of United States and non-United States bank exposure in the public and private sectors of these countries.
+These data, like those referred to previously in respect of Latin America, Mexico and Brazil (figures 2 to 4) consist of statistical information assembled from official sources, that is, the Bank for International Settlements, the World Bank and the United States Federal Reserve.
+These appromimations are not perfect; nonetheless, they are of some utility for the purposes at hand, especially when interpreted in the context of the loan contract information already analysed.
 It should be stressed that these data refer to all kinds of financial obligations (that is, short-term liabilities and direct loans as well as the medium-term syndicated credits) on a debt-owed basis and are, therefore, conceptually distinct from the syndicated loan commitment information taken from the loan contracts themselves and presented in section A of this chapter.

-Figures 9 through 11 point out clearly that for the cases of Argentina, Philippines and Colombia, that is, the more competitive market borrowers, during the high cycle of the credit boom, 1979-1982, private sector exposure of all BIS-reporting banks was very important, greater (according to this approximation) than the exposure of those banks to the public sector during the boom.
-That makes these cases qualitatively distinct from those of Mexico and Brazil, where public sector exposures were larger.
-A part of the figures for the private sector exposures of non-United States banks during 1981-1983 for the cases of Argentina and Philippines, where speculative activities were pronounced, could reflect recycling of flight capital.
-Even so, the United States banks, especially the top nine, were relatively more exposed to private sector borrowers.
+Figures 9 through 11 point out clearly that for the cases of Argentina, Colombia and the Phillipines, that is, the more competitive market borrowers, that during the high cycle of the credit boom, 1979-1982, private sector exposure of all BIS-reporting banks was very important, greater (according to this approximation) than the aTop 9 + 158 Others = Total U.S. banks.